briangriffey/slideuppane/README.md

 ===========

 ##Introduction
-This is a UI component to closely simulates the bottom UI component of the current Google Maps application.
+This is a UI component that closely simulates the bottom UI component of the current Google Maps application, except bouncier.
 It allows a panel to be placed at the bottom of the screen that a user can pull up over the view above it.
 Intermediate stops can also be added so that it has "sticky" points along the path.